nodejs/node-addon-api/doc/threadsafe_function_ex.md

     size_t initialThreadCount,
     ContextType* context,
     Finalizer finalizeCallback,
-    FinalizerDataType* data);
+    FinalizerDataType* data = nullptr);
 ```

 - `env`: The `napi_env` environment in which to construct the
   `Napi::ThreadSafeFunction` object.
 - `callback`: The `Function` to call from another thread.
-- `[optional] resource`: An object associated with the async work that will be
+- `resource`: An object associated with the async work that will be passed to
-  passed to possible async_hooks init hooks.
+  possible async_hooks init hooks.
 - `resourceName`: A JavaScript string to provide an identifier for the kind of
   resource that is being provided for diagnostic information exposed by the
   async_hooks API.